 7. Describe a time when a team member came to you with a problem that required your help.
 What did you do?

-Final thoughts: behavioral based interview questions
+Improving your interviewing efforts with behavioral based interview questions

 Above are great examples of behavioral based interview questions you can start using today.